 Admission to the Master International Relations, track European Union Studies.

-Currently half to three quarters of legislation that applies on the national level originates in Brussels.
+Today, there is virtually no policy area that is not directly or indirectly impacted by decisions made in Brussels.
+From the single market to environment and from agriculture to consumer protection, name it and the EU will in most cases be competent to make binding decisions on it (shared or exclusively).
+It has even been estimated that currently over half to three quarters of legislation that applies on national level originates from Brussels.
 Legislation that can have vast consequences (e.g. costs) for businesses, public organisations and consumers alike.
-This has attracted a wide variety of stakeholders to influence EU decision-making: there are approximately 20.000 EU lobbyists working for trade associations, companies, NGOs and other organizations, indicating that lobbying is an accepted and widespread part of the EU system.
-In comparison: there are approximately 50.000 civil servants working for these institutions.
+These realities have attracted a wide variety of stakeholders to influence EU decision-making: it is estimated that there are approximately 20.000 EU lobbyists working for trade associations, companies, NGO’s and other organizations, indicating that lobbying is an accepted and widespread part of the EU system.
+In comparison: there are approximately 50.000 civil servants working for the institutions

 Summary of main topics:

 Introduction: Major EU developments affecting EU PA; and players, powers and procedures